DiyaVj/DiyaVj/README.md

 <summary>
  <h3><a target="blank"><img align="right" src="https://media0.giphy.com/media/jtuOf0aupRzC6Odqtp/giphy.gif?cid=ecf05e47cdogpsnracr8e08l1yys6sxql2kkhn3ut4pceywd&rid=giphy.gif&ct=s" height="25" width="25" />About me</h3>
 </summary>
- <p>An individual with ambition, motivation, and focus.
-I'm fascinated by the pace at which technology is evolving every day.
+ <p>An individual with ambition, motivation, and focus who is passionate about creating innovative solutions and learning new technologies.
+I enjoy working on challenging projects that require problem-solving skills and creativity.
+I’m always eager to learn from others and collaborate with diverse teams.
+I have a passion for building scalable software solutions that make a difference in people's lives.
 UI/UX designing has hooked me.
 I'm enthusiastically grabbing onto various programming languages, frameworks, concepts, and principles.
-I can integrate it into coding in my reading.
-I am an open-source contributor.
+I am an open-source enthusiast.
 I love exploring different domains and trying out a bunch of different things.

-I also like content writing.
-Microsoft offered me a direct SWE internship through Microsoft Engage'22 for my consistence performance in the program.
-I'm a Beta Microsoft Learn Student Ambassador.
-In addition, I am the State President of the Women's Indian Chamber of Commerce & Industry's Information Technology Council (WICCI).
-Also, I established GeeksforGeeks Student Chapter - RTU.
+I'm a Gold Microsoft Learn Student Ambassador.
+In addition, I am the Rajasthan State President of the Women's Indian Chamber of Commerce & Industry's Information Technology Council (WICCI).
+Also, I am the founder and a vice-chairperson at GeeksforGeeks Student Chapter - RTU.
+Selected under top 50 teams in India at Samsung Solve For Tomorrow.

-I've always been interested in building strong networks and creating a positive environment. </p>
+I've always been interested in building strong networks and creating a positive environment.</p>
 </details>

 <details>